Herman José: Outside television

 Herman José was a singer and had a popular one-man-show, in the late 1970s and early 1980s, which he performed both in Portugal and abroad, entertaining groups of Portuguese emigrants.
 His discs "Saca o Saca-Rolhas" ("Screw the Corkscrew", 1977) and "Canção do Beijinho" ("The Kiss Song", 1980) both reached gold record status.

 He used to own Café Café and Bastidores, two popular bar/restaurants in Alcântara, Lisbon, where he performed stand-up comedy once a week.
 He is also a partner in the seafood restaurant Jardim do Marisco and the Tivoli Theatre, both also in Lisbon.
 His expensive tastes include high-end automobiles and motorbikes.
-He currently owns two Bentleys, a BMW Z4, a BMW Z8, a BMW 7 Series 760, and a Rolls-Royce and keeps a large Azimute 55 yacht at the Vilamoura marina.
+He currently owns two Bentleys, a BMW Z4, a BMW Z8, a BMW 7 Series 760, and a Rolls-Royce and keeps an Azimut 55 yacht at the Vilamoura marina.

 He is known for destroying scenery and props.
 On the last broadcast of Wheel of Fortune, in 1993, he fired a shotgun live at the scenery and at a TV set.
 He later justified the act as "just wanting to see what it looks like on the inside".

 Casa Pia scandal

-On December 29, 2003, Herman José was accused of various child sexual abuse offences connected with the Casa Pia scandal.
+On 29 December 2003, Herman José was accused of various child sexual abuse offences connected with the Casa Pia scandal.
 In May 2003, he was summoned to appear before the Criminal Court, accused of abusing an adolescent.
 However, he was able to prove that he was working for the SIC television channel in Brazil at the time.
 The judge, Ana Teixeira e Silva, dismissed the case.